Regression vs Classification in Machine Learning Explained!

 • False Assumptions: The regression algorithm lies on numerous assumptions, thus resulting in false assumptions in the context of the real world.
 It includes normality of errors, linearity and independence.

-• Overfitting: Inadequate performance can be applied to new and unseen data because the regression models are overly customized for the training data.
+• Overfitting: Regression models may inadequately perform on new and unseen data when they are overly customized for the training data.

 • Outliers: Regression models are sensitive to exceptions, thus, can have a significant effect on analyzed prediction results.